GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 For physical authenticators such as printed out backup codes, a hardware token, or a phone, protect them by keeping them in a safe place or with you.
 Don’t let them get damaged.
 If they get lost, broken, or damaged, you may lose access to your account.

 If you forget your passphrase, you can reset it if you have access to your registered email address.
-If you don’t have any of your other authenticators available, you can still access your account, but we will delete any information contained in it.
 You can change your passphrase at any time from your account profile.
 If you lose another authenticator or no longer wish to use it, you can deactivate it in your account profile at any time.

 If we suspect fraud on your account, we may lock your account and contact you.
 If we have reason to believe your passphrase has been compromised, we may require that you reset it.
 If your account has been compromised in any way, please notify Login.gov immediately at https://login.gov/contact/.

 ## 4. Identity Proofing and Verification

 The first time you try to log in using Login.gov at a partner application that requires knowing your identity, we initiate a process called identity proofing.
+Identity proofing services are available only to individuals who are at least 18 years of age.
+If you are under 18, you may use Login.gov authentication services, but you are not eligible to complete identity proofing, and you will not be able to access partner applications that require identity proofing until you meet the age requirement.
 Identity proofing takes information about you and attempts to validate that information and then verify that you, the user, are the individual you claim to be.
-We call this information identity evidence and it generally includes your name, date of birth, social security number, home address, and an image of identification, such as your driver’s license.
+We call this information identity evidence and it generally includes your name, date of birth, social security number, home address, and an image of identification (ID), such as your driver’s license.
 You agree the information that you provide is your information - not someone else’s - and accurate.

 After you provide us with this identity evidence, we attempt to validate it against various authoritative and credible sources.
 We use third party identity proofing services to assist us with this validation.
 For instance, if you submit an image of your driver’s license from your state of residence, we’ll compare the information on it to the authoritative data from your state Department of Motor Vehicles (DMV), Motor Vehicle Administration (MVA), or equivalent state agency to ensure that you information is consistent with those records.
 We’ll also use technology to look for certain security features on the driver’s license to ensure that it’s legitimate.